penguintutor/pico-lights/README.md

 # Printed Circuit Board

+The design files for the PCB are included in the folder pcb-design.
+This includes a zip of the gerber files which are exported for JLCPCB.
+Other manufacturers may need the files to be in a different format.

-Details of the printed circuit board see [PenguinTutor Pico Lights Board](https://www.penguintutor.com/projects/pico-lights)
+For further details of the printed circuit board see [PenguinTutor Pico Lights Board](https://www.penguintutor.com/projects/pico-lights)